dec1/spring-aws/spring/readme.md

 **Summary:** Jib builds container images without Docker.
 Choose Docker Hub or Amazon ECR by uncommenting the appropriate line in `build.gradle.kts`.

-- `JAVA_HOME`
+- Setup
-    - set JAVA_HOME (as documented above) to appropriate JDK (eg java 21 - kotlin is not yet compatible with java 24, which may be the default jdk globally)
+    - _JAVA_HOME_ - set (as documented above) to appropriate JDK (eg java 21 - kotlin is not yet compatible with java 24, which may be the default jdk globally)
+    - _Proxy_ - if behind one like zscaler, that re-signs certs, make sure to [import](local/proxy/readme.md) any certs needed into the jdk being used.
+Jib needs to eb able to push images.

 #####
 - **build** image (locally, without needing docker installed)